Do You Need a Lawyer After Experiencing Harassment at Restaurant?

 Youth and Minor Employment

 In many restaurants, younger kids and teenagers use these establishments as places to have their first experience with employment in a real job.
 While many have pleasant experiences and learn a great deal about what it takes to be successful in a job, others find themselves being taken advantage of by their employers.
 This can happen in a variety of ways, including hazardous and non-hazardous jobs in which minor workers can perform in a restaurant.
 For example, while it is illegal for an employee under 18 years of age to perform such tasks as operate meat-processing equipment or slicers and grinders, some employers ignore these laws.
 If the employee raises concerns or objections, an employer often threatens retaliation or termination of employment.
 If you have a son or daughter who has been forced to work in unsafe conditions, do not wait until a tragedy occurs.
-Instead, turn to Mann Elias, a lawyer for restaurant employee discrimination Los Angeles residents know will hold employers accountable for their actions.
+Instead, turn to Mann & Elias, a trusted law firm that will hold employers accountable for their actions.

 Occupational Safety and Health Act

 Commonly known as OSHA, the Occupational Safety and Health Act was passed in 1970 and plays an extremely important role in keeping employees in restaurants safe.
 Focusing primarily on ensuring workers are not forced to risk their lives performing dangerous tasks during their shift, OSHA regulations apply to both the public and private sector under California law.
-If you believe your employer violated OSHA regulations and thus placed you in unnecessary peril, consult at once with an employment attorney Los Angeles workers trust from Mann Elias.
+If you believe your employer violated OSHA regulations and thus placed you in unnecessary peril, consult with a legal professional.

 Equal Employment Opportunity Commission

 While the above-mentioned regulatory agencies and laws pertain to many areas of the restaurant industry, the vast majority of complaints from restaurant workers tend to fall under laws associated with harassment and discrimination within the workplace.
 When these complaints are made, it is the Equal Employment Opportunity Commission that steps forward to investigate.
 Responsible for enforcing federal laws that make it illegal to discriminate against employees based on their race, religion, sex, age, and other factors, the EEOC is usually the first step that must be taken when filing a formal complaint against an employer.
 However, since allegations of discrimination are very serious, they must be backed up by hard evidence for a case to move forward.
-Should you feel discrimination has been directed at you within your workplace, speak with an employment attorney Los Angeles restaurant workers know has a track record of success in these cases, such as Mann Elias.
+Should you feel discrimination has been directed at you within your workplace, speak with an employment attorney in Los Angeles with a track record of success in these cases.

 Los Angeles Restaurant Worker Rights Lawyer

-Should you believe your rights as an employee have been violated, it will be important to meet at once with a Los Angeles restaurant worker rights lawyer from Mann Elias.
+Should you believe your rights as an employee have been violated, it will be important to meet at once with a lawyer.
 By doing so, you can learn which laws are enforced by the EEOC and whether or not your particular situation falls under these categories.
 For example, if you are a pregnant employee and have been let go by your employer or had your hours reduced for no valid reason, it is likely you may have an EEOC complaint.
 But before moving forward, you must file a complaint with the EEOC to let the agency determine if it believes your rights were indeed violated.
 However, regardless of this ruling, California law does still allow you to pursue a lawsuit against your employer for discrimination and other related violations.
-To ensure you receive legal guidance from experienced and knowledgeable professionals, consult with an employee rights attorney for restaurant workers at Mann Elias.
+To ensure you receive legal guidance from experienced and knowledgeable professionals, consult with an employee rights attorney.

 How Am I Protected from Discrimination in the Workplace?